BhavyaLight/information-retrival-search-engine/README.md

 However, we noticed that the time for creating the cosine similarity matrix was extremely long and did not support our additional feature of incremental crawling, based on which we used the bag of words classification model in Whoosh.

 ![RecommendationSystem](https://github.com/BhavyaLight/information-retrival-search-engine/blob/gh-pages/Recom.png)
-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

 ## 3. Classification